We just moved into our residential facility. What paperwork and procedures do we need to do?

 What is the procedure I follow to receive a refund of my security deposit?

-Your security deposit may be refunded to you if cleaning or damage charges are not assessed when you move out of the residential unit.
+Your security deposit will be refunded if cleaning or damage charges are not assessed when you move out of the residential unit.
 Assessed charges will be deducted from your security deposit and the balance, if any, will be refunded to you.

 Residents that are leaving the United States (excluding Puerto Rico) may apply for an advance refund of their deposit.
 Application for an advance refund does NOT guarantee that the refund will be received before the resident leaves the country.
 A forwarding address must be provided in case the refund doesn't reach the resident before they leave the United States.